aparkening/tea_shopper/PROCESS.md

 			[General description (scraped from Virtuous Tea?)]
       [Ordering and selection text in single module/method]

-			The teas below are ordered cheapest to most expensive.
+			"The teas below are ordered alphabetically.
-			Type a specific tea name to learn more about its flavors, steeping instructions, description, and where to buy it.
+			Type a specific tea name to learn more about its flavors, steeping instructions, description, and where to buy it."

 	-> "Country" chosen